 For team development initiatives to be effective, they also need to consider the operational reality and context, which are becoming increasingly wild: Change on the road to digitalisation, an abundance of possible communication channels and tools for teamwork and innovation, a general acceleration of decision-making, the usual pressure to perform, all while secretly wondering “how do we foster humanness and a healthy sense of togetherness?”.

-I love co-creating and facilitating bespoke team interventions that align a team’s effectiveness and overall happiness.
+I love co-creating and facilitating bespoke team interventions that build trust, increase a team’s effectiveness and create an experience that everyone wants to take home.
 My box of tricks is research-based and empirically tested.
-Having said that, here’s a stern warning: It only makes sense to hire me if you’d like to deeply enjoy the process and gently disrupt how you work together.
+And please know this: it only makes sense to work with me if you’d like to deeply enjoy the process and have fun while you disrupt how you work together.